 This area is primarily for one and two family dwellings with public utilities provided or proposed.
 The residents of Derby Center have made clear the desire to restrict the commercialization of Main Street.
-The bylaws allow for only home occupations and residential businesses to be established in this zone.
+As such, most commercial businesses are restricted from this zone.
 Our goal for this district is to maintain residential uses and protect the historic village scale and architecture.
 Our objectives to achieve this goal are:

-- A) Work with the Village of Derby Center Board of Trustees to delineate and draft regulations for a design control district. - B) The zoning provisions of the Bylaw shall be reviewed and closely applied by the Planning Commission to prevent the conversion of residences to commercial uses. - C) Work with the Village of Derby Center to formulate a master plan for the village.
+- A) Work with the Village of Derby Center Board of Trustees to delineate and draft regulations for a design control district. - B) The zoning provisions of the Bylaw shall be reviewed and closely applied by the Development Review Board to prevent the conversion of residences to commercial uses.

+C) Work with the Village of Derby Center to formulate a master plan for the village.